 - 12.1.
 No Heading the Ball.
-Players are not permitted to play the ball with their head. - a.
-The referee must stop play immediately whenever the ball hits a player in the head.
+U11 and U12 players are not permitted to play the ball with their head. - a.
+The referee must stop play immediately whenever the ball hits a U11 or U12 player in the head.
 The restart depends on whether the player intentionally played the ball with their head.
-If intentional, the restart is an indirect free kick to the opposing team in accordance with Law 13.
-If accidental or unintentional, the restart is a dropped ball. - b.
+If so, the restart is an indirect free kick to the opposing team in accordance with Law 13.
+If accidental or unintentional, the restart is a dropped ball.

+- b.
 Any player with a suspected head injury must be removed from the game (but only if it is safe to move the player) and shall not return to the game unless cleared to do so. - c.
 In the absence of a medical professional or certified athletic trainer, the referee has the authority to deny the player's reentry into the game if there are any safety concerns. - d.
 If a coach, parent, or other individual insists on returning the player to the game despite these safety concerns, the referee has the authority to terminate the game. - 12.2.
-No Sliding on the Ground.
-Players are not permitted to slide on the ground.
-"Slide on the ground" means that a player left their feet and propelled themself along the ground.
-This includes tackling the ball, preventing the ball from leaving the field, or simply attempting to gain possession or control of the ball.
-Stumbling or falling on the ground is not included.
-Players should be reminded to stay on their feet.
-The referee may penalize repeated infractions under Law 12 and Law 13, for example, playing in a dangerous manner. - a.
-Exception: Goalkeepers in their own penalty area shall be allowed to slide on the ground as long as the referee does not consider the action to be a danger to any player (including the goalkeeper).
-Goalkeepers are also permitted to make sliding saves to prevent a goal or a ball from leaving the field. - 12.3.
 Any player may use their hands or arms for protection if the referee decides they are shielding their face, head, neck, or chest from impact with the ball.
 Referees should consider the speed, distance, and trajectory with which the ball approaches the player, as well as whether the player could have, but chose not to, avoid the ball.
 The referee has the final decision as to whether any such action is legally executed.